wchen777/tcp-ip/questions.md

 - refactor the ACK sending to own function, same thing with the packet sending? (do this later)

 **features to implement**
-- handling when socket is in CLOSED from retransmission

 - adding locks when we receive a segment
 - early arrivals queue

 **untested**
-- retransmission
+- retransmission --> partially tested
 - send file and receive file
-- shutdown

 questions to ask:
 - how do you detect when the other side has closed the socket in the read/receive file command?